-Columbus marks parking spaces to help create efficiency on S. Third St.
+Columbus marks parking spaces to help create efficiency on South Third Street

 The city of Columbus is looking to maximize the number of parking spaces along South Third Street.